Q. How can I plan a journey?

 A. Go to our Journey Planner found on the homepage.
 Enter the start point of your journey, your destination along with the date and time you wish to travel.
 There is also the option to select whether you would like to travel by bus, train or direct only, as well as the option to enter your average walk speed and desired number of stop changes.
 When you then click ‘Plan my journey’, you will be provided with the available routes for your journey selection.
 Click on your preferred time, and the full journey details will be displayed.

 Alternatively, you can plan your journey by calling our Contact Centre on our freephone number 0800 464 0000 between 07:00 and 20:00 daily, who are on hand to help with any journey queries you may have.
-We operate a reduced service on Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day.
+We operate a reduced service on Christmas Eve, Christmas Day, Boxing Day, New Year’s Day.

 Q. How do I find timetables?